 The customer will supply and install a service pole at a location on the property approved by EPLC or its agent.
-The customer will supply and mount on the pole a standard 100 Amp meter socket with 1" conduit extending to EPLC mounted doughnut type CTs.
+The customer will supply and mount on the pole a standard combination 5 jaw meter socket/test block with cabinet (Durham Type 1011062) or a 400 Amp Meter Socket (meter tub), CT4 Series with test block by Hydel with 11/4inch conduit extending to EPLC mounted doughnut type CTs.
 "Automatic Current Shorting" sockets will not be used.